Sea Turtle Nest Monitoring

 Can I touch the turtles / hatchlings?
 When they hatch can I help them get to the water?
 What do I do if I find disoriented hatchlings making for Gulf Blvd?

 Sea turtles and their hatchlings are protected by Federal law and it is a violation of the law to touch, feed or interfere in any way with these creatures.
-It is our objective for the nesting and hatching process to be as natural as possible and we only intervene if the hatchlings disorient or are caged.
+It is our objective for the nesting and hatching process to be as natural as possible and we only intervene if the hatchlings disorient.
 Only those operating under a State FWC permit are allowed to interact with the turtles and their hatchlings.
 Disoriented hatchlings are those moving away from the Gulf towards artificial light/Gulf Blvd into the dunes, condos, parking lots or streets.
 If you are unsure a hatchling is disoriented or in trouble, call the phone number below and continue observe the hatchling from a distance until assistance arrives.
 If you see any disoriented hatchlings on the beach please call us immediately at 727-744-6524 or 727-501-5581 for instructions.
 Do not put hatchlings in any water, feed them or return them to the ocean.
 You may be instructed to place them in a bucket with some sand and cover the bucket with a towel; we'll have one of our volunteers come get them from you.
 Thank you for keeping an eye out for these turtle babies.
 Note: it is illegal for individuals to keep sea turtle or hatchlings, so call us right away.
 Or call the Florida Fish and Wildlife Conservation Commission (FWC) Division of Law Enforcement at 1-888-404-FWCC (3922) or *FWC from your cell phone

 Do you relocate nests or turtles?